Beaucaire, medieval castle, town and fair

-Unfortunately, the castle is today mainly in ruins as the Catholic Richelieu partly dismantled it after the Wars of Religion of the 17th century.
+Unfortunately, the castle is today mainly in ruins as Cardinal Richelieu partly dismantled it after the Wars of Religion of the 17th century.

 It has, however, retained an odd polygon-shaped dungeon fiercely standing at the edge of the cliff, as well as the base of a round corner tower that was the counterpart of the polygonal tower.

 Nothing is left of the manor house and the ramparts, but the latters’ foundations are clearly visible.

 The Chateau de Beaucaire was classified Historical Monument in 1875; it is open to the public and regularly serves as setting for historical re-enactments.

 The ducal chapel, the early 13th century Chapelle Saint-Louis, was classified historical monument in 1946.